AscendedSion/Custom-Discord-RPC/README.md

 # Custom-Discord-RPC
+PS: This ISN'T mine.
+I posted it here as i have not seen any other people post it here.
+I do not know the original source.
+Sorry.
-(not mine) Thought i'd post it here as it's pretty useful.
+Thought i'd post it here as it's pretty useful.
 Feel free to edit the text i put in.
 NOTE: IF you have never used this before, check out this video here.  https://www.youtube.com/watch?v=-WBQuAlF_DE
 Use any text editor you like.
 Does not matter.